oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

 ## Task 2: Vectorizing a table with Oracle OCI GenAI Cohere embedding

 1. The first step is to vectorize the contents of our table using an embedding model provided by Cohere.
-To do this, we will create a python program to vectorize our phrases using an embedding model from the Oracle OCI Generative AI service.
+To do this, we will create a Python program to vectorize our phrases using an embedding model from the Oracle OCI Generative AI service.

 While logged into your Operating System as the Oracle user, create a file called *vectorize\_table\_Cohere.py* and paste the following contents into the file.